-When it comes to travel backpacks – I’ve tried them all.
+When it comes to travel backpacks – I’ve tried them all, and the Tortuga Outbreaker is absolutely one of my all time favorites.

-But while the Tortuga Outbreaker has easily become my favorite travel backpack – it is not for everybody!
+Because while the Tortuga Outbreaker is one of my favorite travel backpacks – it is not for everybody!
 Which is exactly why I wrote this next-level Tortuga Outbreaker review.

 In this brutally honest guide, I break down everything you need to know about the Tortuga Outbreaker.
 By the end of this epic review, you’ll know everything you need to know about the Tortuga Outbreaker, and you’ll easily be able to decide whether it’s the right bag for you and your travels.